 This trend perpetuates the cycle of debt and contributes to the exploitative nature of student loans.
 College graduates are burdened with substantial loan amounts that take years, if not decades, to repay.
 The increasing cost of education puts immense financial strain on families who struggle to support their children’s aspirations for a better future.

 Addressing this issue requires finding solutions that make higher education more accessible and affordable for all.
-It is essential to explore alternatives that can alleviate the financial burden students and their families face.
+Exploring alternatives that can alleviate the financial burden students and their families face is essential.

 Possible solutions include: